TonicAI/condenser/README.md

     }
 ]
 ```
 There may be more required configuration depending on your database, but simple databases should be easy.
-See the Config section for more details.
+See the Config section for more details, and `config.json.example_all` for all of the options in a single config file.

 5. Run! `$ python direct_subset.py`

 # Config